Question from Jenna: I need your help, Rick.

 By the way, Safe Mode is a special troubleshooting mode that you can use to help diagnose and fix a wide variety of Windows issues and general computer problems.
 It can really come in handy, especially when you can’t get Windows to boot up into regular mode.

-But there’s a problem: By default Windows 10 doesn’t respond to the F8 key when you press it during startup.
+But there’s a problem: By default, neither Windows 10 nor Windows 11 respond to the F8 key when you press it during startup.
 That can make it difficult at best to get the system booted into Safe Mode so you can find out what’s going on.

-Luckily, you can easily tweak Windows 10 to make it recognize the F8 key at startup and display the “Advanced Startup Options” menu.
+Luckily, you can easily tweak Windows 10 or Windows 11 to make them recognize the F8 key at startup and display the “Advanced Startup Options” menu.
 This post explains how.

-Bonus tip #1: Click here to learn how to create a System Image backup in Windows 10.
+Bonus tip: Click here to learn how to create a System Image backup in Windows 10.